 Diplomas are supposed to represent visually the majesty of the ruler, and consequently they’re usually neat, impressive looking documents.
 In this case, though, something’s different.
 The prayer clause in this document specifies that the monks are to have a feast on Charles’ birthday, another on the day of his coronation, and another after he dies.
-Above this, in a neat non-diplomatic hand (possibly Charles’ own?), is specified that there should be another feast on Frederuna’s death.
+Above this, in a neat non-diplomatic hand (possibly Charles’ own?
+I’d like to think so, but that’s more than likely just romantic dreaming), is specified that there should be another feast on Frederuna’s death.
 This visual intrusion – the word Frederune collides messily with the ligature of the et below it – detracts from the otherwise imposing appearance of the diploma.
 It seems rather that it was added in after the diploma had been written up because it was simply that important to Charles that it be in there, and never mind any oddities in the diploma’s appearance.

 An important distinction, though, is that politics is less revealing than emotion.
 Each historian creates their own Middle Ages.
 My Middle Ages is not Geoffrey Koziol’s Middle Ages.
 Consequently, when it comes to filling in the gaps, each historian puts a portion of themselves into the world they create.
 This is one thing when it comes to dealing with tax policy or territorial ambition, but when it comes to dealing with love, hate, or forgiveness, the personal element is more fundamental and more idiosyncratic to the historian themselves.
 Putting emotion into the Middle Ages runs the very real risk of showing more of yourself to the world than you intend, of losing control of your own image.